Latest round of compliance taskforces announced by HMRC

 - If a business is investigated by one of HMRC’s taskforce it can be stressful, time consuming and will involve extensive searches through business and tax records

 - Anyone concerned about the risk of an HMRC enquiry, and believes they may have some tax to pay, should consider coming forward and making an unprompted disclosure to HMRC.
-This could result in half the penalty HMRC would usually charge after an enquiry.
+This would reduce the penalty charge after the enquiry.

 How can Grant Thornton help?